kevinthefremen/ADealerForThePeople/README.md

 Once gathered, the reviews are sorted based on the number of '!' in the review.
 The top 3 reviews based on the number of '!' are returned to the console in ranked order.

-This was determined based on a visual inspection of the reviews.
+This metric was determined based on a visual inspection of a subset of the reviews.
 It appeared that the reviews with more '!' stood out at first glance.
 These reviews would likely draw unwanted attention to the dealership.

 ## Running the Project